 Finding care for superficial siderosis patients moves in slow motion—the time spent searching for a diagnosis—next, searching for information.
 In May of 2015, while we were still in an early stage of information gathering after Gary’s diagnosis, I created this website with just an inkling of what was ahead.
 As I recorded our experiences, an unmistakable post-diagnosis plan began to take shape.
 Little did I know, it would take years to finish the long journey here.

 It has been almost seven years since a radiologist confirmed Gary’s unexplained symptoms due to a little-known disorder called superficial siderosis.
-These years have passed in the blink-of-an-eye, reading, learning, writing, and more reading.
+In the blink of an eye, these years have passed, reading, learning, writing, and more reading.
 I ask a lot of questions, and sometimes the answers change.
 Research is fluid, so yes, advice may go through changes as new information is learned.
-We need to stay nimble.
+But we need to stay nimble.

 The post-diagnosis steps are now clear.

 - Determine if an active bleed exists